 How does stress make you ill?

-How can the Autogenic Technique benefit my health?
+How can Autogenic Therapy benefit my health?

 All stress-related illnesses can improve with regular practice of the Autogenic Technique.
 The following is a list of the documented disorders that have been demonstrated to benefit from it: